karthik/life-hacks/travel.md

 There is no set recommendation here but don’t sleep much on the plane.
 Definitely nap for a couple of hours here and there but stay awake and watch as many bad movies as possible.
 Avoid alcohol and caffeine.
 Then eat a light dinner at the destination and take an Ambien and get to bed at 10 pm or after.

 **Other relevant gear**:
 - [Manta Sleep Mask](https://mantasleep.com/products/manta-sleep-mask).
-These are super nice and compact
+These are super nice and compact and have replaced my previous recommendation of an Ostrich Pillow.
+The large eye cups put zero pressure on your eyes.
 - [Airfly](https://www.twelvesouth.com/products/airfly) So I can still use my own headphones with airplane tv consoles.